restarone/comfortable-mexican-sofa-docs/How-to-contribute-to-ComfortableMexicanSofa-development.md

 * Commit and push until you are happy with your contribution
 * Create a Pull Request

-ComfortableMexicanSofa is an engine so you can run it as a standalone for development purposes (you can run it in production too, but hey).
+ComfortableMexicanSofa is an engine so you can run it as a standalone for development purposes.
 Clone your fork into a directory, run `bundle install` and then `rake db:migrate`.
-Feel free to change Gemfile if you want to work against a particular Rails version.
-Just don't commit it later.
+Feel free to change Gemfile if you want to work against a particular Rails version (just don't commit it later).

 You run tests as normal: `rake tests`